GreoN5/calendify-react/README.md

   button
   will be
   displayed.
+- `modalProps` (object): An object containing properties related to the modal.
+    - `modalContent` (ReactNode): Ability to add custom modal content to be displayed instead of the default one.
     - `onSaveChanges` (function): A callback function to be executed when changes are saved within the modal.

 ### Example with `useModal`: